 The Captain’s Chair

 The Captain’s Chair is perfect for leg raises which will work your rectus abdominis and external obliques.
-Hanging leg raises can also be done on parallel bars, or dip station.
+Hanging leg raises can also be done on parallel bars or a dip station.
 Protect your lower back by not arching it as you lift your legs.
-Try not to swing your legs and keep control by engaging your core as you continue to raise and lower your legs to a 90 degree angle.
-We can’t guarantee you’ll be smiling as much as this lady though.
+Try not to swing your legs and keep control by engaging your core as you continue to raise and lower your legs to a 90-degree angle.

 The Sit Up Bench

-The sit up bench can look like a scary piece of equipment, but it’s helpful for doing sit ups whilst ensuring the correct form and keeping your legs in place.
-As mentioned, sit ups only really work the rectus abdominis, so make them a finisher for your core workout rather than the star of the show.
+The sit-up bench can look like a scary piece of equipment, but it’s a great way to do your sit-ups and make sure you’ve got the correct form by keeping your legs in the right place.
+Sit-ups only really work the rectus abdominis, so make them a finisher for your core workout rather than the star of the show.

 The Rowing Machine

-So whether you’re looking for exercises and machines to tone your stomach, or just want to try something new, there are plenty of options in the gym to get you where you want to be.
+So, when trying to tone your tummy, think a bit more about exactly what it is you want to achieve and why.
+If you’re looking for exercises and machines to work the muscles in your stomach or just want to try something new, there are plenty of options in the gym to get you where you want to be.